cancerit/QUANTS/bin/pyquest_library_converter/README.md

 ## Testing
 To run the tests, run `python -m unittest` if inside a virtual environment or `python3.8 -m unittest` if not.
 Run this command from the directory containing this README.

+**OR if the optional tool-chain dependencies are installed**

+To run the tests, run `pytest`.
+Run this command from the directory containing this README.

 ## Tool-chain setup via Poetry
 Optional.